DBC-SF/mentorship-wiki/faq.md

 ---

-_For things like coordinating the phase transition workshop (Intro to Sinatra), how does that fit into the booking sessions?_
+_For things like coordinating the phase transition workshop (Intro to Sinatra), how does that fit into the booking shifts?_

-We have Fixed Sessions on the calendar for existing events.
+We have Fixed Shifts on the calendar for existing workshops.
 These will be pre-assigned to the main person (though if that person can’t do it they can pass it off).
-For example Whiteboard Wednesday will be a pre-assigned Fixed Session that is automatically assigned to John.
-Also the Sinatra Workshop would be a Fixed Session.
+For example Whiteboard Wednesday will be a pre-assigned workshop that is automatically assigned to John or Jack.
+Also the Sinatra Workshop would be a Fixed Shift.
 The mentor who wants to run one of these would need to connect with the Mentor Coordinator to set the time and day.

-If there are additional Fixed Sessions that any mentor would like to have - they can request this from the Mentor Coordinator who will assess the number of mentoring hours available against the need for such a session.
+If there are additional Workshops that any mentor would like to have - they can request this from the Mentor Coordinator who will assess the number of mentoring hours available against the need for such a shift.

 ---